McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 - Finalize all aspects of sprint 1 for submission

 ## Technical Issues
-- Installation of UML extension on Eclipse
+- Installation of UML Lab
 - Deployment of our Spring Application to Heroku due to an additional folder that was created in github and not using the backend folder     already provided for this project.
 Since the settings.gradle file was pointing to backend folder and not the personalized folder, it       would push an error on terminal
 - Issues generating Java code through UML; this was fixed by adding the correct packaging to the project